Caramel Tobacco Blends

 - Room Note: One of the primary benefits of caramel tobacco blends is the pleasant room note, reminiscent of a bakery or toasted marshmallows.

-- Moisture Content: Aromatic blends with caramel casings often have a higher moisture content, requiring a slightly slower smoking pace.
+- Moisture Content: Aromatic blends with caramel casings often have a higher moisture content (frequently exceeding 12-14% in the tin), requiring a slightly slower smoking pace.

 - Cut Variety: Our collection includes various cuts, from ribbon cuts to coarse cuts that provide a cooler burn.